Getting Started

 The Loader framework simplifies integrations from your systems to VibeIQ.
 It abstracts away create-or-update logic within VibeIQ, offloading that work to the VibeIQ platform and reducing network traffic between systems.
 All data loads run within an asynchronous Loader Process that can be monitored and managed through our API, SDK, or the Contrail CLI.

-Key Terminology and Concepts
+Key Terminology and Concepts¶

-Loader Process
+Loader Process¶

 A Loader Process is an entity within VibeIQ that contains information about the load process that was invoked.
 This includes information like:

-• A status indicating whether the load is pending execution, currently running, has completed successfully, or has failed.
+- A status indicating whether the load is pending execution, currently running, has completed successfully, or has failed.

-• The parameters provided to the Loader Process that were used to perform transformations on the input data.
+Loader Processthat were used to perform transformations on the input data. - A download link to

-• Additional metadata about the process.
+Loader Process's logs. - Additional metadata about the process.

 When a Loader Process is created, the VibeIQ platform enqueues it for execution.
 When it runs, the provided data in the load file will be inserted into the platform.
 If desired, this input data can also be manipulated with data transformations during the process.
 We call this the "Load Config", which allows you to do things like re-map fields, set or re-set values based on other values, and much more.